Vegeshp/tiny-cpp-extension/README.md

 ### 5. Improve it!

-I'd be flattered if you could share the thoughts with me.
+I'd be flattered if you could share the thoughts for improvement with me.